-If you are interested in participating in post-completion Academic Training, please schedule an appointment with your J-1 advisor as soon as possible.
+If you are interested in participating in post-completion Academic Training, please attend the J-1 Employment Workshop.
+Information on date and time will be sent via email and announced at orientation.
 More information about Academic Training can be found at: https://oips.gmu.edu/academic-training/